Globally convergent homotopies for discrete-time optimal control: Abstract

 \section{Abstract}

-Homotopy methods are attractive due to their capability of solving difficult optimization and optimal control problems.
-The underlying idea is to construct a homotopy, which may be considered as a continuous (zero) curve between the difficult original problem and a related, comparatively-easy one.
-Then, the solution of the easier one is continuously perturbed along the zero curve towards the desired solution of the difficult problem.
-We propose a methodology for the systematic construction of such zero curves for discrete-time optimal control problems drawing upon the theory of globally-convergent homotopies for nonlinear programs.
-This framework ensures that for almost every easy solution there exists a suitable homotopy path that is, in addition, numerically tractable.
-We demonstrate the results by solving a difficult path planning problem.
+Homotopy methods are attractive due to their capability of solving difficult optimisation and optimal control problems.
+The underlying idea is to construct a homotopy, which may be considered as a continuous (zero) curve between the difficult original problem and a related, comparatively easy one.
+Then, the solution of the easier one is continuously perturbed along the zero curve towards the sought-after solution of the original problem.
+We propose a methodology for the systematic construction of such zero curves for discrete-time optimal control problems drawing upon the theory of globally convergent homotopies for nonlinear programs.
+The proposed framework ensures that for almost every initial guess at a solution there exists a suitable homotopy path that is, in addition, numerically convenient to track.
+We demonstrate the results by solving optimal path planning problems for a linear system and the nonlinear nonholonomic car (Dubins' vehicle).

 \begin{MSCcodes} 49K15, 49M99, 90C30, 93B40, 93C55 \end{MSCcodes}